nftyswaps/nftyswaps-v1/README.md

 Then deploy contracts on a selected network (in this case rinkbey)

-**note for this part your will need your mneoice phrase from a ethereuem wallet that is conencted to the rinkeby networkd.
+**Note for this part your will need your mneoice phrase from a ethereuem wallet that is conencted to the rinkeby networkd.
-You will also need an ETH node for public test nets, free nodes are aviable at https://infura.io. **
+You will also need an ETH node for public test nets, free nodes are aviable at https://infura.io**

 ```bash
 truffle deploy --network rinkeby